yikesinc/yikes-custom-login/README.md

 * Can I move the logo from above the container, to inside the container - above the form?

 Yes!
-First you'll want to remove the action from the location it currently hooks into (`yikes-custom-login-branding`).
-After we unhook it from the default location, we'll just re-hook it into the new location where we want it to appear (`yikes-custom-login-login-page-before-form`).
+First you'll want to remove the action from the location it currently hooks into (`custom-wp-login-branding`).
+After we unhook it from the default location, we'll just re-hook it into the new location where we want it to appear (`custom-wp-login-login-page-before-form`).

 The function that generates the logo above the login, password reset, set new password and registration forms is `yikes_custom_login_generate_branding_logo()`.